Heartworm (Dirofilariasis) is a potentially life-threatening

 The age at which puppies can begin using heartworm preventatives varies depending on the medication chosen.
 Your veterinarian will be able to advise on when to start.
 Most medications can be started by 12 weeks of age.

 There are numerous heartworm preventatives available for dogs.
 The choice of medication will depend on an assessment of the efficacy of the product, the breed of dog, the compliance of the dog to medicating, owner convenience and budget and the need for other parasitic control which can be provided by some medications.
 The use of ivermectin containing medication in collie breed dogs should be discussed with your veterinarian.
 Collie breed dogs are at risk of having sensitivity to ivermectin which can result in clinical signs associated with central nervous system dysfunction.
-The manufacturers of Heartgard products (which contain ivermectin) state that these products are safe for use in collie breed dogs at recommended doses.
+The manufacturers of Revolution Plus for Cats (which contain ivermectin) state that these products are safe for use in collie breed dogs at recommended doses.
 For dogs which are difficult to medicate many dosing options are available.

 Yearly prevention can be convenient for many owners.
 Veterinarians give a yearly injection containing the active ingredient Moxidectin under the skin which will prevent heartworm infection from establishing in the treated animal.
 This injection can be given at the same time as the annual health check and vaccination.